 Simple GDPR for Sole Traders and Micro-Businesses

 BBC Radio 4’s Money Programme (20 May) had some advice for sole traders and small organisations.
-You can download the podcast here.
-The bit about GDPR starts 21 minutes in.
-The example they used was a small allotment society, and the advice covers micro-businesses (like sole traders and partnerships) too.
-This is what we so.
+Sadly, I can’t find it any more.
+The example they used was a small allotment society, and the advice covered micro-businesses (like sole traders and partnerships) too.
+T

-- GDPR applies to business contacts, not to personal contacts, though if you do business with a friend or relative, that contact is affected.
+- GDPR applies to the personal data of business contacts, not to personal contacts, though if you do business with a friend or relative, that contact is affected.